 The physician usually examines the spine and nerve function in the legs and makes a preliminary diagnosis.
 Sometimes, a magnetic resonance imaging exam, MRI, is performed to investigate the patient’s discomfort.
 This is done if the pain has been going on for a long period of time, is highly pronounced, or if the nerves in the legs are affected.
 In this phase, you can also get a referral for further treatment from a physiotherapist, for example.

 If the lumbar pain is caused by a strained muscle, also called lumbago, the best thing to do is to continue moving as much as the pain allows and wait for the condition to pass.
 This is because muscle pain often heals itself.
 Excessive rest often means that it takes longer to improve.
 A person with lumbar pain should avoid lifting heavy loads or twisting the back sideways.
 Pain-relief in the form of a heating pad or non-prescription pain medications can provide temporary improvement.

 There are also certain types of training exercises that are good for an aching lower back.
-Visiting a chiropractor, physiotherapist or a naprapath can give the affected person more insight into how to reduce the pain.
+Visiting a physiotherapist can give the affected person more insight into how to reduce the pain.
 A customized exercise program, for example, which softens the joints and strengthens the muscles can be created.
 Physical activity and exercise are often the treatment methods that have shown to provide the best results.
 Most of the conditions that can cause lower back pain can be remedied with exercise.

 Doing exercises at home